pingviini/buildout.sendpickedversions/README.rst

 buildout.sendpickedversions
 ===========================

-This package is based on buildout.dumppickedversions_ and its purpose is to gather the package name and version information from buildout.
-The main difference with buildout.dumppickedversions_ is that instead of displaying picked versions, or dumping everything to a file, we'll send package information to a predefined URL.
+This package is heavily inspired by buildout.dumppickedversions_ and its purpose is to gather the buildout information and send it as json data to a specified remote server.

-Original use case is that there is Whiskers_ server on the other end which stores the data.
-There's nothing special about the data, so other end can just as well be anything that can handle json.
+Remote server can be anything that can handle json data, but there is already working server for that - Whiskers_.
+Whiskers is developed hand in hand with buildout.sendpickedversions to store and display the data.

 Configuration
 -------------